 My name is Don DeLeva, I am a Seattle based artist.
-I work mainly in acrylic on skateboard decks and wood panel.
-My art focuses on portraits, the visualization of thought and projected human personality.
-Recently, I have also found a strong interest in Post-humanity and Transhumanism.
+I work mainly in acrylic on wood panel.
+My art vacillates between POP Surrealism and abstraction mainly focusing on portraits and the visualization of personality and perspective.
+Recently, I have been bringing both styles together to create a fuller more vibrant image.
 This site is dedicated to the ideas that inspire my work art.
 Thank you for visiting.

 Last night was 2nd Friday, Seattle Belltown's art walk.
 I was at the 55 Bell Art Gallery, second floor of the Herban Legends across from the Seattle Art Institute.